-Jay Olson created a website – jetlagrooster.com – about 7 years ago, that will help you calculate how much to shift your body rhythms using your flight details and the usual time you go to sleep.
+Jay Olson created a website – jetlagrooster.com – about 7 years ago.
+It will help you calculate how much to shift your body rhythms using your flight details and the usual time you go to sleep.

 Go ahead and do not hesitate to use his website!
 It makes miracles.

 Tricking your mind for your own good with the power of suggestion

 Another cool thing that psychology and magic teach us is the placebo effect or the power of suggestion.
 Dancers always need to be always physically incredibly well prepared, but also it’s very important to be mentally powerful.

 Of course, that sounds like dancers have to be these super-humans.
 But really we are all people and sometimes we have insecurities.
 The funny thing is that you can apply some of the things that we’ve learned from Jay so that your brain will think what you what it to think: I came here to win!

 His studies really focus on how much of an impact placebo has on your mind.
 He and his team did a study on children with different diseases.
 They put them into a brain scanner and told them that the machine was a placebo one and through the power of their own mind it can help their brain heal the disorder.
 The effects were really surprising.